parapara-dance/memory-database-js/README.md

 class Artist extends Resource {...}
 class Video extends Resource {...}

-// Fetch all resources from the API and store them in memory.
+// Download all resources from the API and store them in memory.
 // The promise is stored for the lifetime of the object.
-// To refresh promise (and fetch all resources from API again), pass force as true. await Song.fetch(force: false)
+// To refresh promise (and fetch all resources from API again), pass force as true. await Song.download(force: false)

 // Find a resource.
 var song = await Song.find(id)